Darvidanoar/GameOfLife/README.md

 This is a slightly modified variant of the game where:
 - live cells that have two neighbours will age and eventually die
-- live cells that have three neighbours will regenerate
+- live cells that have three neighbours will not age

 ![GameOfLife](/Life.png)